Sarah Bolton (physicist)

-Sarah Bolton is an American physicist and university administrator who currently serves as the president of Whitman College in Walla Walla, Washington.
-She assumed this position on July 1, 2022.
+Sarah Ruth Bolton is an American physicist and university administrator who currently serves as the president of Whitman College in Walla Walla, Washington.
+She assumed this position on July 1, 2022, and was previously the first woman to serve as the College of Wooster's president in a permanent capacity.
 Bolton has been a strong supporter of Dreamers, students who are undocumented but born in the United States, Posse scholars, a program to "empower diverse groups of leaders who transform communities, this country and the world," and international students, especially when many could not return home during the COVID-19 pandemic.

 Prior to her tenure at Whitman, Bolton was president of the College of Wooster in Wooster, Ohio from 2016 to 2022, as well as dean and professor of physics at Williams College in Williamstown, Massachusetts from 1995 to 2016.

 Education

 Bolton received her B.S. in physics and biophysics from Brown University in 1988, and her master's degree and Ph.D. from the University of California, Berkeley, in physics.
 Her doctoral thesis is titled "Dimensionality dependence of indium gallium arsenide nonlinear optical response."